VA

 Fact checked by: Mike Goodpaster

-Sadly, Marty Schottenheimer recently entered a hospice facility because of complications from his battle with Alzheimer’s disease.
-Doctors diagnosed the now 77-year-old Schottenheimer with Alzheimer’s in 2014.
+Sadly, Marty Schottenheimer died at a hospice facility because of complications from his battle with Alzheimer’s disease.
+Doctors diagnosed the Coach at the age of 77.
+That diagnosis was made in 2014.
 His case underlines one of the sad truths about the Pro Football Hall of Fame.
 It often takes a tragedy for overlooked candidates to receive the final push they need to enter Canton, Ohio.

 Schottenheimer worked as a defensive coordinator with the New York Giants and Cleveland Browns before taking over as head coach in Cleveland midway through the 1984 season.
 He accumulated 21 seasons as a head coach, ten of them coming with the Kansas City Chiefs.